arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 >**Note:**
 >
 >Choose the Virtual Network and the Subnet in which the HDInsight cluster will be created in.
-For this example we would create the HDInsight cluster in a different Subnet:*HDInsight* within VNet:Contoso_VNet.
+For this example we would create the HDInsight cluster in a different Subnet:*HDInsight* within VNet:*Contoso_VNet*.
 You could also choose to create HDInsight in a different VNet altogether in which case you would have to configure VNet Peering and port forwarding between the VNets.

 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzAwNDExNjksLTQ5MjQzOTk5MSwtMT
+eyJoaXN0b3J5IjpbLTIwOTYzODAwNDMsLTEwMzAwNDExNjksLT
-kyMzgyMjYyMywxMTM1ODA1ODE1LDM1MTUyMjAzOSwtMTM4MDc5
+Q5MjQzOTk5MSwtMTkyMzgyMjYyMywxMTM1ODA1ODE1LDM1MTUy
-NTQ5MCwxMzU5MTY5ODQ4LDEzMDA1ODkxODIsMTk4NjQyNjQxNi
+MjAzOSwtMTM4MDc5NTQ5MCwxMzU5MTY5ODQ4LDEzMDA1ODkxOD
-wxMTM2NjgyNzE2LC0xNzA3MDE4OTYsLTEwNzYyNjc5OSw0Mjcw
+IsMTk4NjQyNjQxNiwxMTM2NjgyNzE2LC0xNzA3MDE4OTYsLTEw
-MjUwOTQsLTQwODcyOTcxNywxNTk4MDA0NjE3LDcwODIwNDA3Ni
+NzYyNjc5OSw0MjcwMjUwOTQsLTQwODcyOTcxNywxNTk4MDA0Nj
-wtMTA0MDQwODY0NiwtMTU5ODM0MzQzMSwxNDA5OTAyODAwLDE1
+E3LDcwODIwNDA3NiwtMTA0MDQwODY0NiwtMTU5ODM0MzQzMSwx
-NjYxOTU5NF19
+NDA5OTAyODAwXX0=
 -->